palficsabapeter/spending-exercise/README.md

 Given there are existing spendings in the list
 When I change the selected ordering
-Then the list is reorder by the selection
+Then the list is reordered by the selection

 Given there are existing spendings in the list
 When I click on a currency filter button (HUF, USD, All)